JM-Lazaro/KB/docker-workshop.md

 Check connection between containers:

 * `docker exec -it dd-agent curl <nginx IP>:80`
-* `docker exec -it mynginx curl <dd-agent>:8126/v0.4/traces ` # The agent doesn't have a landing page on its ports nor does it have port 80 open by default.
-You should see something like an "EOF" message when you curl this endpoint.
+* `docker exec -it mynginx curl <dd-agent>:8126/v0.4/traces `

+<em>## The agent doesn't have a landing page on its ports nor does it have port 80 open by default.
+You should see something like an "EOF" message when you curl this endpoint.</em>

 > TL;DR:
 > 1. Containers and the host can use container IPs to talk to a container.